It should be about your needs

 How do you come from Goal to an Outcome and Impact?

-As a matter of fact, the Value formula is simple, however, the definitions of Outcome and Impact are more complex.
+The Value formula is simple, however, the definitions of Outcome and Impact are more complex.

 Working efficient is all about how much Input you need to get the Output where the current economic system is to try to reduce the Input to get the same or better Output (increase productivity).
 Efficient is also about how you are capable of avoiding distraction, see my blog post here.